vicky1019/hello-world2/flask-app/flask_app.md

-# create http api interface
+# how to create Flask API in python
 ## 1. creating a virtual env for your python project
 - conda manage virtual env\
     `$conda env list`(check the current env list)\